mehulagg/gitlab/doc/development/git_object_deduplication.md

   a part of.

   Suppose B is a fork of A, and A does not belong to an object pool.
-  Now C gets created as a fork of B. C is not be part of a pool repository.
+  Now C gets created as a fork of B. C is not part of a pool repository.

 > TODO should forks of forks be deduplicated?